Pyotr Bogdanov

 Pyotr Alekseevich Bogdanov (Russian: Пётр Алексеевич Богданов; 1 June 1882 – 12 May 1939) was a Soviet statesman, engineer and economist who was chairman of the Supreme Council of the National Economy of the Russian SFSR.
+He was executed during the Great Purge in 1939, then rehabilitated in 1956.

 Biography

 Early life and career

-Born in the family of a Moscow merchant of the second guild.
+He was born into the family of a Moscow merchant of the second guild, the owner of several delicatessen stores and apartment buildings.
 He graduated from the Alexander Commercial School and the Imperial Moscow Technical School.
-He was rejected to work at the school because of political unreliability.
+He was denied employment at the school because of his political unreliability.
+He was fluent in English, German and French.

 Bogdanov took an active part in the student movement.
-From 1901 he was a member of the executive committee of student communities, was the treasurer of the student fund, kept a hectograph at home, on which revolutionary proclamations were printed.
+From 1901 he was a member of the executive committee of student communities, was the treasurer of the student fund, and kept a hectograph at home, on which revolutionary proclamations were printed.
 In 1902 he was arrested and sentenced to six months in prison.

 Returning to the school, he continued his revolutionary activities.
-In July 1905 he joined the Bolshevik faction Russian Social Democratic Labor Party (RSDLP(b)).
+In July 1905 he joined the Bolshevik faction of the Russian Social Democratic Labor Party (RSDLP(b)).
 In 1905 he participated in the illegal All-Russian Congress of Student Organizations in Finland.

-In the autumn of 1905 he was called up for military service, which he held the rank of conductor (non-commissioned officer) in the Voronezh engineering distance (military unit on railway transport).
-At the same time, he continued revolutionary work, was a member of the Voronezh Committee of the RSDLP, headed its military organization.
-From 1906 to 1908 he worked in the Moscow military organization, was a member of the Moscow Party Committee, led the Social Democratic student organizations in Moscow.
+In the autumn of 1905 he was called up for military service, in which he held the rank of conductor, a non-commissioned officer, in the Voronezh engineering department, a military unit on railway transport.
+At the same time, he continued revolutionary work, was a member of the Voronezh Committee of the RSDLP, and headed its military organization.
+From 1906 to 1908 he worked in the Moscow military organization, was a member of the Moscow Party Committee, and led the Social Democratic student organizations in Moscow.

+From 1909, he worked in the engineering section of the Moscow Public Works Department.
+He supervised the work on enclosing the tributaries of the Yauza and Neglinnaya rivers in pipes, participated in the construction of a brick arch bridge across the Yauza in the village of Bogorodskoye and other construction work.
+From 1910 he was head of the Moscow city gas network, which he reorganized, applying advanced technical experience.
+Author of the work "Some data on damage to pipes of the Moscow City Gas Network and data on the use of steel socket pipes".

-From 1910 he was head of the Moscow city gas network.
-During this period, he continued to participate in the activities of the RSDLP, in February–March 1911 he was under arrest.
+During this period, he continued to participate in the activities of the RSDLP.
+In February and March 1911 he was under arrest.
+According to the head of the Moscow Security Department, Colonel Zavarzin, Bogdanov "enjoys exceptional influence in the party environment as a serious and well-connected intelligent worker."

 With the outbreak of the First World War, at the end of 1914 he was drafted into the army.
 He briefly served as an interpreter in a Moscow military hospital for prisoners of war and was later sent to the front for a short period of time.
 He was recalled to Moscow and was involved in the reconstruction of bridges.